-A well-known Mackay watering hole is using an unusual device to help keep pollutants out of our waterways.
+One Mackay hotel is using an unusual device to help keep pollutants out of our waterways.

 Smokers at McGuire’s CBD Hotel can now use their finished cigarette butts to vote on a question put to them by the hotel management.
-In doing so, they ensure that their discarded butts, a major pollutant of Mackay’s waterways, are disposed of properly.
+In doing so, they ensure that their discarded butts, a major pollutant of Mackay’s waterways, are properly disposed of.

 The idea for this bin came from Sunshine Coast Council, but it is the first in Australia to be made almost entirely of recycled materials.